 Recently, utilities have been turning to residential time-of-use and demand rates to send customers better pricing signals.
-But the questions remain: Will these new residential rates succeed in changing customer behavior?
+But the question remains: Will these new residential rates succeed in changing customer behavior?
 What happens to customer satisfaction?

 Customers prefer rate options

 Many utilities are turning to residential rates that include pricing signals to encourage customers to use energy at off-peak times and avoid large spikes in their load.
 Figure 1 provides a look at some of the commonly offered residential rate programs.

 Fortunately for utilities, customers like to have options when it comes to their electric rates.
 In fact, in recent J.D.
 Power satisfaction and engagement studies, utilities that gave their customers rate choices and easy-to-understand pricing ranked the highest in customer satisfaction.
 From social media to shopping and utility websites, more and more customers prefer and expect a personalized online experience.
 Allowing the customer to choose an electric rate that fits their lifestyle gives them the kind of individualized experience that they have come to expect, resulting in an increase in customer satisfaction.